imadali120/vakit-cli/README.md

 This Python program uses the Rich library and displays the prayer times for the cities listed below in Bosnia and Herzegovina, using Al Adhan API.

 Cities:
-Sarajevo
+Sarajevo,
-Banja Luka
+Banja Luka,
-Mostar
+Mostar,
-Zenica
+Zenica,
 Tuzla